EnaAli/CIND-820-Student-Performance/README.md

 # CIND-820-Predicting-Student-Performance
-Prediction of students' performance has been a big concern for educators as it is an important measure of ‎the quality of education.
-In addition, it can be helpful to enable educators to interfere in early learning ‎stages and provide additional support to low-performance.‎
+Predicting students' performance is crucial for educators, serving as a key indicator of education quality and enabling timely intervention and support for struggling students.
+In this Capstone project, we focused on forecasting students' performance in Math and Portuguese Language courses.
+Using the supervised learning algorithm of regression and implementing Multiple Linear Regression models in R programming, we aimed to predict students' final grades (G3) and first-period grades (G1).

-In this Capstone project,  we are predicting the student performance at two Portuguese high ‎schools in two courses: Math and Portuguese Language using a supervised learning ‎algorithm, namely, regression.
-We used R programming to build  Multiple Linear Regression ‎models to predict the final grade G3 and first-period grade G1.
-We applied the train and ‎test cross-validation method and measured the performance of the models using RMSE.‎
+The models were evaluated using the root mean square error (RMSE) and were built through a train and test cross-validation approach.

-The overall project methodology
+The overall project methodology:
 •	Data Selection
 •	Data Preparation ‎
 •	Exploratory Data Analysis
 •	Modelling ‎
 •	Evaluation
 •	Feature selection

-The dataset can be obtained UCI Machine Learning Repository: Student Performance Data Set
+The dataset for this project is available from the UCI Machine Learning Repository, Student Performance Data Set.